ICS4U-Gallo/cpt-2019-ics4u-team-smc/README.md

 The compiled language for this program is python3

-  (Before you run our code Please install these libraries correctly.
+Before you run our code Please install these libraries correctly.
 Otherwise there is a risk of a program crash.
 For the safety of you and others, please install these libraries correctly.)

-  (Please download all the folders, the only way to start the program correctly)
+Please download all the folders, the only way to start the program correctly)

 ### User Instruction
 - When you use 1080P or 4K camra to take the user input,the Success rate is 98%, But when you useing 720P or 480p camra to take input.
 The Success rate is 20%.
 When the light is insufficient and the ambient light is very complicated, the recognition rate will decrease.
 - The first level is controlled by A.I
 - The second level requires you to use your face to control the airplane
-- You can either use keyboard or mouse to the remaining level
+- You can either use keyboard or mouse to control the remaining level
-- Two types of missile: One can the autotrack two enemy airplanes that have the largest ehp, the other can shoot the "optimal" airplane
+- Two types of missile: One can autotrack two enemy airplanes that have the largest ehp, the other can shoot the "optimal" airplane

 # CPT 2019-2020